geoai-rl/geoai-rl.github.io/_posts/2020-10-20-Itaewon-Contents-Map.md

 * *Red grid: Red grids represent the place where shops are located*
 <br/>

-[[Map 3]](https://geoai-rl.github.io/SimulationResult_20201012.html) demonstrates the process of training using deep reinforcement learning.
+[[Map 3]](https://geoai-rl.github.io/SimulationResult_20201012.html) demonstrates the training process using deep reinforcement learning.
-In deep reinforcement learning simulation, the agent receives high rewards for visiting areas with a lot of Instagram content, otherwise, they will not be rewarded.
-Through learning, the agent derives the optimal policy of visiting the most famous area in Itaewon.
+In deep reinforcement learning simulation, the agent receives high rewards for visiting areas with a lot of Instagram posts, otherwise, the agent will not be rewarded.
+Through learning, the agent finds the optimal policy to visit the most famous area in Itaewon.
-As can be seen in [Map 1](https://geoai-rl.github.io/ITW_baseMap_20201011.html)'s 'Simulation Environment (Grid) Layer', a grid environment was formed to respond to the actual space range, and Instagram contents that occurred in areas corresponding to the space range of each grid were aggregated into each grid.
+As can be seen in [Map 1](https://geoai-rl.github.io/ITW_baseMap_20201011.html)'s 'Simulation Environment (Grid) Layer', a grid environment was formed to respond to the actual space range, and Instagram contents that were generated in the areas corresponding to the space range of each grid were aggregated into each grid.

 <center><img src="/assets/simulationResult.gif" width="600" height="500"></center>
 <center>Map 3 - Deep Reinforcement Learning Simulation in Real World</center>